nprabala/Songify/Backend/Training/readme.md

 ## Reading Data

 To read the data from the pickle file, import read_pickle_file (assuming read_pickle_file.py is in the same directory), and call read_pickle_file(pickle_notes), where pickle_notes is the filename of the pickle notes to read.
 An example can be found in test_read_pickle_file.py.

+all_keys_notes is the current pickle file containing our data that has already been read from midi files.